The European market potential for software development services

 Software developer shortage

 To fill the gap, many companies in Europe try to hire software developers from abroad.
 Since the developer shortage affects most European countries and most European software developers prefer jobs within their own country, companies regularly recruit talent from outside Europe.
-An easier option, which provides more flexibility, is to outsource software development tasks to offshore providers like you.
+An easier option, providing more flexibility, is to outsource software development tasks to offshore providers like you.
 The recent increase in remote working due to lockdowns may spur this on, as it blurs the distinction between in-house, nearshore and offshore teams.

 Focus on core business activities